Consensys/deposit-sc-dafny/wiki/correctness.md

 ```
 The post-conditions ensure:

-1. that `Valid()` is preserved,
+1. that `Valid()` is preserved, and this check is implicitely perfomed
+if the `{:autocontracts}` attribute is attached the to enclosing class,
 2. the value that is returned at any point in time is the value that the root of the Merkle tree for `values` would have.
 To prove this Theorem, the source code of `get_deposit_root()` must be annotated by some
 loop invariants (properties) that are automatically checked by Dafny.

-The invariant-annotated source code for this function is [here](https://github.com/ConsenSys/deposit-sc-dafny/blob/1a6f1dffa5a941fa87cc1ddfa77e9e20094b65d4/src/dafny/smart/DepositSmart.dfy#L298).
+The invariant-annotated source code for this function is [here](https://github.com/ConsenSys/deposit-sc-dafny/blob/master/src/dafny/smart/DepositSmart.dfy#L380).

-The [proof of **Theorem 1**](https://github.com/ConsenSys/deposit-sc-dafny/blob/1a6f1dffa5a941fa87cc1ddfa77e9e20094b65d4/src/dafny/smart/DepositSmart.dfy#L188) amounts to showing that `Valid` is preserved (note that in our code `branch` is stored in reverse order
+The [proof of **Theorem 1**](https://github.com/ConsenSys/deposit-sc-dafny/blob/master/src/dafny/smart/DepositSmart.dfy#L200) amounts to showing that `Valid` is preserved (note that in our code `rbranch` is stored in reverse order
 compared to the original algorithm and we use index `TREE_HEIGHT - i - 1` instead of `i`):
 ```dafny
 method  deposit(v : int)